Behumble003/ANC/Documents/DA2/03-2006-ANC-Control-for-Headphone-Applications.md

 #### C. Analysis of Comparative Results

 The data shows a "marked improvement in noise cancellation" for the designed headphone compared to the commercial model, especially at the most prominent low-frequency harmonics.
 The performance gaps at 116 Hz and 156 Hz for the 2200 rpm noise are particularly large.
+Prefer in the article for more pictures of the result.

 ### V. Conclusion